Decision number one is whether to hire an individual or a housecleaning

 relationship, the remainder of this article consists of the results of

-a survey of subscribers who have employed housecleaning help, guidelines
+a survey of CHECKBOOK and Consumer Reports subscribers who have employed

-We surveyed more than 220 subscribers who employ individual housecleaners.
+We surveyed more than 200 consumers who employ individual housecleaners.

-Most have help weekly or biweekly, but some have less than one visit a
+Most have help weekly or biweekly, but some have fewer than one visit a

 month and a handful have daily visits.
 Here are answers to some of the